tonikelope/coronapoker/README.md

 <p align="center"><img src="panoptes.png" height="500"></p>

 > ⚠️ **SECURITY NOTICE: CLOSED-SOURCE ENGINE** Although CoronaPoker is open-source (GPLv3), the source code for the `Panoptes` zero-trust and anti-cheat engine library remains closed-source.
-This is a deliberate, non-negotiable security measure (by obscurity, yes).
+This is a deliberate, non-negotiable security measure (by obscurity, yes, i know).
 Obfuscated pre-compiled binaries are provided for supported platforms.

 </div>